What is Alzheimer’s disease?

 - high blood pressure

 - Lack of exercise

 - Lack of nutritious food

-Gender: Women seem to be more likely to prone for Alzheimer’s disease than men, because they live longer.
+Gender: Women seem to be more likely to prone to Alzheimer’s disease than men because they live longer.

 How is Alzheimer’s disease diagnosed?